03chrisk/datasets_manager/README.md

 #### Image preprocessing

-Pick at least 2 of these:

-For implementing these classes, use `opencv` (thus images will be represented by `numpy` arrays) or `Pilllow` (images can be representable by arrays by passing them to a `numpy.array` constructor).

 1. Center crop: given an input image of any size `H` × `W`, return a cropped image of size `height` × `width`, whereas the center coordinates of the original image and the cropped image coincide.
 If the specified `height` **and** `width` are greater than the original image, the crop is not performed.
 In case, e.g., `H>height`, but `W<width`, then the crop is performed only on the height dimension.
 Below is an example of a 200 × 200 px center crop.
 After identifying the coordinates of the crop, you should return the image inside the red rectangle.

 ![](img/ccrop.jpg)